duke-git/lancet/README.md

-func ConvertSlice(originalSlice interface{}, newSliceType reflect.Type) interface{} //convert originalSlice to newSliceType func Difference(slice1, slice2 interface{}) interface{} //creates an slice of whose element not included in the other given slice func DeleteByIndex(slice interface{}, start int, end ...int) (interface{}, error) //delete the element of slice from start index to end index - 1 func Filter(slice, function interface{}) interface{} //filter slice, function signature should be func(index int, value interface{}) bool func IntSlice(slice interface{}) ([]int, error) //convert value to int slice func InterfaceSlice(slice interface{}) []interface{} //convert value to interface{} slice func InsertByIndex(slice interface{}, index int, value interface{}) (interface{}, error) //insert the element into slice at index.
+func ConvertSlice(originalSlice interface{}, newSliceType reflect.Type) interface{} //convert originalSlice to newSliceType func Difference(slice1, slice2 interface{}) interface{} //creates an slice of whose element not included in the other given slice func DeleteByIndex(slice interface{}, start int, end ...int) (interface{}, error) //delete the element of slice from start index to end index - 1 func Every(slice, function interface{}) bool //return true if all of the values in the slice pass the predicate function, function signature should be func(index int, value interface{}) bool func Filter(slice, function interface{}) interface{} //filter slice, function signature should be func(index int, value interface{}) bool func Find(slice, function interface{}) interface{} //iterates over elements of slice, returning the first one that passes a truth test on function.function signature should be func(index int, value interface{}) bool . func IntSlice(slice interface{}) ([]int, error) //convert value to int slice func InterfaceSlice(slice interface{}) []interface{} //convert value to interface{} slice func InsertByIndex(slice interface{}, index int, value interface{}) (interface{}, error) //insert the element into slice at index.